We are still learning about COVID-19 (coronavirus). We don't fully know how it affects pregnant women and their babies.

 If you choose to care for your baby after the birth, your doctor or midwife will explain the risk.

 You and your baby will then be isolated in a single room with an en-suite bathroom.
 Your baby will be in an enclosed incubator in your room.
 An incubator is a special crib made of plastic, it keeps your baby warm.
 You will be able to see your baby in the incubator.

-When your baby is outside the incubator for breastfeeding, bathing or caring you will need to:
+When your baby is outside the incubator, you should: